Mapleton Public House

 The Doonan

 Sitting loud and proud on two hectares of land, The Doonan is a multifunction venue sporting a whole lot of wow-factor.
-This one-stop-shop hauls everything from buzzing bars to beer gardens and indoor/outdoor dining areas where you’ll find a pizzeria, ice creamery, cellar door and even an outdoor playground for the kids.
+This one-stop-shop hauls everything from buzzing bars to beer gardens and indoor/outdoor dining areas, where you’ll find a pizzeria, ice creamery, cellar door and even an outdoor playground for the kids.
 While there’s a lot to be excited about here, it’s the alfresco dining that really takes the spotlight (and sunlight).
-We’re talking green and white tassel brollies, brick archways, suspended ferns, fairy lights—without a doubt the perfect place for a long lunch on a sunny day.
+We’re talking green and white tassel brollies, brick archways, suspended ferns and fairy lights — making it a truly magical place for a sun-soaked long lunch.

 Bottarga Restaurant